-This ordinance will have resource impacts on City staff time and financial resources depending on the level of enforcement and/or outreach required by its implementation.
-The Police Department currently has minimal resources to conduct additional enforcement efforts.
+This ordinance will impact City staff and financial resources depending on the level of enforcement and/or outreach required by its implementation.
+The Police Department currently has minimal resources to conduct additional enforcement.
 Educational materials and signage costs will be paid with grant funding from the Santa Clara County Public Health Department and other public and private agencies.